 Our Encore is pictured above on the right, photobombing this shot my mom had taken in the fall of ’89 of me in the driver’s seat of a ’75 AMC Matador coupe I had wanted to buy for $400.
 I passed on the Matador, as it needed a ring job and smoked a little, but I loved its styling, inside and out, even if I didn’t care for the white, vinyl roof.
 (Imagine a swoopy coupe like this coming from the factory with both a landau roof and dog-dish hubcaps!)
 I did end up purchasing a ’76 Malibu Classic coupe in this same shade of tan which, compared with the Matador, probably saved me from a lot of teenage ridicule I would have experienced otherwise.

 I guess what I like the most about this particular Alliance is that it seems to have, literally, found an “encore” by its very existence, just by outlasting just about every other example of its kind out there.
-Let’s face it – even though its execution and build quality was far less than perfect, this car’s basic design was a good one, and decent enough to merit introduction of its hatchback derivative in the United States.
+Let’s face it – even though its execution and build quality were far less than perfect, this car’s basic design was a good one, and decent enough to merit introduction of its hatchback derivative in the United States.
 As for our featured Alliance, I quote a refrain sung by the great Cheryl Lynn from around the time it was new: “You deserve an encore.”
 Indeed.

 Hyde Park, Chicago, Illinois.